elastisys/ck8s-cluster/WIP-CHANGELOG.md

   Helmfile run is necessary.
 - Add command `ck8s ssh` that makes it possible to SSH to the various CK8S machines.
+- Add command `ck8s s3cmd` that makes it possible to run s3cmd with the encrypted s3cmd config file.

 ### Fixed